c-mart/smog/planning.md

 SMOG: Simple Markdown blOG

 Things to do:
-- Learn about database migrations.
-Rolling out new feature (ability to set analytics tracking code in site settings) to existing deployment requires something like https://flask-migrate.readthedocs.org/en/latest/
 - Work on CSS and learn some best practices.
 Improve my own or use a template/framework

 ## CSS Fixes